-In this particular instance, we used salmon because it was already available in the fridge.
+In this particular instance, I used salmon because it was already available in the fridge.
 Some recipes also use whitefish such as cod.
 The fish stock is typically flavored with onions, carrots, celery, parsley, dill, bay leaves, and black pepper, while the soup also contains carrots and potatoes, finished with some sort of acid, whether it be acetic or citric.

 2 Tbsp olive oil

 4 carrots, about 1 pound